 Our modular proprietary curricula allow custom delivery formats and spaces.
 Our activities provide quality STEM enrichment during in-school time or extended time (out-of-school time).

-A September 2019 research indicates that STEM For Kids programs are liked by children and their parents:
+An August 2020 research indicates that STEM For Kids programs are liked by children and their parents:

 Our comprehensive curriculum portfolio provide different courses to cover a variety of core ideas related to science education.
 For example:

 Core Ideas related to the following are also covered through our children-friendly curricula: